Always fail to "mention"...

 What I always fail to mention is that he has been written about.
 When he was five years old I began to collect his, “Christopherisms” with the intentions of saving and posting a few on Facebook.

-By the time I was collecting the age six Christopherisms, I decided I would get an editor and illustrator then self-publish The Christopher Chronicles: Dead Chicken Soup for the Soul - Age 5.
+By the time I was collecting the age six Christopherisms, I decided I would get an editor and illustrator then self-publish The Christopher Chronicles, Age 5.

 I had hoped that my self-marketing attempts would lead me to ‘get lucky’ and stumble upon or vice versa, a publisher that would pick up the next book in the series and so on.